UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-visualisation.md

 ## Provisioning your Cloud GPU service

-When your VM is ready, make sure it is powered off and then use [My Calls](https://portal.skyscapecloud.com/support/ivanti) in the UKCloud Portal to raise a service request for the Cloud GPU service.
+When your VM is ready, make sure it is powered off and then use [My Calls](https://portal.skyscapecloud.com/support/ivanti) in the UKCloud Portal to raise a Service Request for the Cloud GPU service.
 Provide the following details in the ticket so that UKCloud can complete the setup of your service:

 - Service type: GPU -- Visualisation